Table of Contents

 Continual, manifestations of kindness and encouragement are the proofs of discipleship.
 Paul defines this expression of love in 1 Corinthians 13.
 Loving one another is shown by encouraging one another.
 Jesus said, “A new commandment I give to you, that you love one another; as I have loved you, that you also love one another.
 By this all will know that you are My disciples, if you have love for one another” John 13:34-35).

 When the believer receives daily encouragement from the Lord through His inspired Word, he obtains divine strength and gets empowered to go upward, always reaching new heights of achievement.
-“Who satisfies your mouth with good things, so that your youth is renewed like the eagle’s” (Psalms 103:5).
-Through God’s encouraging words, the forgiven sinner shows the freshness of renewed youth.
+Thus, God “satisfies your mouth with good things, so that your youth is renewed like the eagle’s” (Psalms 103:5).
+Through the Lord’s encouraging words, the forgiven sinner shows the freshness of renewed youth.

 The encouraged believer moves on from grace to grace and from victory to victory (1 Corinthians 15:57; 2 Corinthians 2:14).
 “But those who wait on the Lord shall renew their strength; they shall mount up with wings like eagles, they shall run and not be weary, they shall walk and not faint” (Isaiah 40:31).
 And eventually, he attains to “the prize of the high calling of God in Christ Jesus” (Philippians 3:14).